isomerpages/nlb-biblioasia/_holding-area/“Book City” in Two Streets: The Chinese Bookstore Scene in Postwar Singapore.md

 #### **Book Cities: Golden Mile and Bras Basah (1970–80)**

-After Singapore gained independence in 1965, urban development took place at breakneck speed.
+After Singapore gained independence in 1965, urban redevelopment took place at breakneck speed.
 Many old shophouses along North and South Bridge roads were demolished, and gleaming skyscrapers took their place.
 The majority of these high-rise buildings housed shopping malls, offices and residential units.
 New towns such as Queenstown, Toa Payoh and Ang Mo Kio sprang up in less densely populated suburban and rural areas.

 In the 20 years that followed, the evolving urban landscape also brought about further changes: both the North Bridge Road and South Bridge Road book scenes shrank.
 One by one, Chinese bookstores moved into modern shopping malls that came with better facilities but had high rental rates.